If you are serious about betting on NFL, or any football, then you need a good understanding of how to read football odds.

 Football is one of the most popular sports to wager in the United States.
 Football is America’s sport, so this correlation makes sense.
 However, just because you’re a football fan does not mean that you will be a great football bettor.

 It’s critical to understand football odds to win money on the sport.
-There are three normal bets for football contests that most bettors wager.
-The main bet for football games is the moneyline.
+There are three normal bets for football contests that most bettors wager with online sportsbooks.
+The main bet for football games is the money line bet.
 When you place a moneyline bet, you are picking one team straight up to win.

 This is the easiest bet to understand because it only requires that one outcome occurs for you to win.
 If you pick Team A and they win, you will be rewarded for your wager. if you are betting on your mobile, a moneyline bet is easy to do, especially on one of these recommended NFL betting apps.

 The next football wager that consumes many bettors is the over/under.
 The over/under is a total bet that is determined by the number of points scored in a game.
 Vegas odds will list a total number for every NFL and NCAA football game.
 As a bettor, you must pick if the total points scored in the game will be over or under this number.

 The final traditional bet for football games is the point spread.
 The point spread is the most complicated wager out of the three traditional bets.
 The point spread refers to the number of points a team is favored by over an underdog.